usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _卵_, by betcover!!
+- _Totality_, by Natural Information Society, Bitchin Bajas
 - _馬_, by betcover!!
-- _Totality_, by Natural Information Society, Bitchin Bajas
 - _Žaltys_, by Raphael Roginski
-- _卵_, by betcover!!
 - _Somoku Hodo_, by Hakushi Hasegawa
 - _GNX_, by Kendrick Lamar
-- _OUTSTANDING UNDERSTANDING_, by R.A.P.
-Ferreira

 </details>